 No, a lockable lid is not a safety barrier and does not meet legal requirements.

-What are the requirements of a pool safety barrier?
+What must a pool safety barrier include?

 The pool or spa area must be a separate enclosure on the property.
 No access is allowed directly from the dwelling or from any other outbuilding on the allotment.
 A safety barrier must be permanent and automatic.

 Gates must swing away from the pool, be self-closing, self-latching and have latches at specific heights.
 Specific barrier heights and other dimensions apply, including non-climbable zones around, and within, the pool or spa enclosure.